The-going/evlproject/content/pipeline/porting/irqflow.md

 The logic behind masking interrupt lines until events are processed at some point later - out of the original interrupt context - also applies to the threaded interrupt model.
-In this case, interrupt lines may be masked until the IRQ thread is scheduled in.
+In this case, interrupt lines may be masked until the IRQ thread is scheduled in, after the interrupt handler clears the event cause eventually.
 {{% /notice %}}

 The logic for adapting flow handlers dealing with any kind of